jpcoding/hpez/README.md

 * Containing -q 4: Full HPEZ compression (for the results reported in the paper).
 * Containing -q 2 or -q 3: 2 intermediate optimization levels of HPEZ compression (having faster speeds but slightly worse rate-distortion).

-Notice: the intergrated SZ3.1 and QoZ 1.1 in HPEZ has already leveraged the Fast-varying-first interpolation, therefore their compression ratios are sometimes higher than the original public released versions of SZ3.1 and QoZ 1.1.
+Notice: the intergrated SZ3.1 and QoZ 1.1 in HPEZ has already leveraged the Fast-varying-first interpolation (proposed in our paper), therefore their compression ratios are sometimes higher than the original public released versions of SZ3.1 and QoZ 1.1.

 ## Dataset Source